 \section{\partir:Core extended}

 Here we discuss extended details around \partir:Core omitted from \Cref{sec:core}.
-This section mostly focuses on the multi-axis case, how does the propagation and loop construct handle nesting for multiple axes (a 2D or higher dimensions mesh).
+This section mostly focuses on the multi-axis case and how propagation and the loop construct handle nesting for multiple axes (in a 2D or higher-dimensional mesh).